What are the aims of this leaflet?

 What is tralokinumab and how does it work?

-Tralokinumab is a medicine that has been designed to treat an inflammatory disease called atopic eczema (also known as atopic dermatitis).
+Tralokinumab is designed to treat atopic eczema (also known as atopic dermatitis).

 Why have I been selected for treatment with tralokinumab?

-National guidelines recommend tralokinumab for the treatment of moderate to severe atopic eczema in adults who have not improved with at least one tablet medication (for example, ciclosporin, methotrexate, azathioprine or mycophenolate), or when these cannot be used.
+Tralokinumab is licensed for the treatment of people of 12 years and above who have moderate to severe atopic eczema.
+You might be offered tralokinumab if your atopic eczema has not improved with at least one tablet medication (for example, ciclosporin, methotrexate, azathioprine or mycophenolate mofetil), or when these cannot be used.

 Will tralokinumab cure my skin condition?

 Changes in symptoms may be seen within 2 weeks.
-Studies show that after 16 weeks of tralokinumab, 80% of people had seen some effect.
+Studies show that after 16 weeks of taking tralokinumab, 8 out of 10 people had seen some effect.

 How is tralokinumab given?